EnvisionDoc/enos_fundamental_en/overview/ui_conventions.md

 # EnOS Console GUI Conventions

-This document describes the common components and interaction behavior of the EnOS Console based on a graphical interface.
+This document describes the common components and interaction behavior of the EnOS™ Console based on a graphical interface.

 ## Adding Frequently Fsed Service Menus to Favorite